Here are some of the most commonly asked questions:

 I can't take off from day job.
 Do you offer evening courses?

 Yes, we offer courses in evenings.
 The Multimedia and Web design certificates tend to have courses only offered in the late afternoon, early evening and on Saturdays to accommodate working professionals, who constitute most of the class base.
-Smaller second-year classes are usually rotated in Communication Design, offered in the daytime one semester and in the evening the next semester.
+Smaller second-year classes are usually rotated in Graphic Design, offered in the daytime one semester and in the evening the next semester.
 As class cancellations are made the week before the semester starts, it is important to register EARLY for a class.

 What courses would you recommend for the first semester if I wanted to take 12 credits worth of classes?